lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 The 10 > 10 > 100 structure is flexible, while restrictive enough to prevent rabbit holders of folders too difficult to navigate.

-The Johnny Decimal structure I defined improved my previous anarchic system, but started struggling soon for three reasons.
+Johnny Decimal improved my previous anarchic system, but struggled soon for three reasons:

-1. I regularly start new projects, which might often be experiments going nowhere but I want to do them anyway.
+1. I regularly start new projects, which are often experiments going nowhere.
 Having to fit these projects in a structure which didn't conceive their existence was adding unnecessary mental burden.

 1. There is not an obvious way to archive older files.